LukeWait/custom-shell/README.md

    Install more Nerd Fonts by visiting [https://www.nerdfonts.com/] and extracting the download into the above directory.

 ## Usage
-Describe alias's and functions.
+Describe alias's and functions/how to utilize.

-Describe packages:
+Basic description of packages:
 - starship/modifying .toml
 - zoxide and navigation (aliased to ls and key binding for 'ctrl + f' for searching)
 - fzf (utilized by zoxide): A command-line fuzzy finder.